aeternity/protocol/AENS.md

 with the name and an oracle address associated with the name.

+A subname entry (or, subdomain), belongs to a name entry.

+The fields **owner**, **expires_by** and **client_ttl** of the name entry applies to all subname entries of the name entry.

+The lifecycle of subnames are driven by the lifecycle of the name they belong to.

+Issuing `revoke` or `transfer` transactions on name causes revoking or transfering of all of the name's subnames.

+When the name enters `unclaimed` state, all of the name's subnames are deleted.

+Issuing `claim`, `revoke`, `transfer` and `update` transaction where subname is provided instead of name causes failure, and such transaction is not propagated to other nodes.

-Entry for **subname** (or, subdomain) uses all the fields from top name under which the subname belongs, except the **pointers** which are unique for every subname entry.
+The only subname specific fields are **pointers** which can be unique for every subname entry.

 ```
   name         size (bytes)